sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 * [display.viewableContentWidth][api.library.display.viewableContentWidth] and [display.viewableContentHeight][api.library.display.viewableContentHeight] — <nobr>read-only</nobr> properties representing the __viewable__ width and height.
 This is useful if you're using `zoomEven` scaling, as it will reveal the viewable (uncropped) measurements, in pixels.

-* [display.actualContentWidth][api.library.display.actualContentWidth] and [display.actualContentHeight][api.library.display.actualContentHeight] — <nobr>read-only</nobr> properties representing the width and height in Corona content units of the screen.
+* [display.actualContentWidth][api.library.display.actualContentWidth] and [display.actualContentHeight][api.library.display.actualContentHeight] — <nobr>read-only</nobr> properties representing the width and height in CORONA_CORE_PRODUCT content units of the screen.
 The result depends on the `scale` setting mentioned above.

 * [display.contentCenterX][api.library.display.contentCenterX] and [display.contentCenterY][api.library.display.contentCenterY] — <nobr>read-only</nobr> properties representing the center of the content area, useful for positioning objects along either central axis.